 I've talked before about why I'm okay with just being "good enough", and this book confirmed to me that I'm making the right choice for ME and my emotional needs.

-2. Give yourself permission to say an inspired “no.”
+1. Feel and express a full range of emotions.2.
+Give yourself permission to say an inspired “no.”

 3. Do your emotional family history.